 Yes, folks, It’s very possible to achieve six-figure earnings from your blog.
 However, most do not make it.
 Why?
 Commitment.
 Your commitment level and focus are the two biggest reasons why blogs don’t make it.

 How much do bloggers earn in the first year?

 I hope this doesn’t dampen your enthusiasm but this is real and true; bloggers do not earn much in the first or even second year.
 Income in the first year is usually zero.
 But realistically blogs can get to $1,000 or higher.
-This depends on your chosen niche – the content you post, the traffic you generate, and your methods of monetization.
+This depends on your chosen niche – the content you post, the frequency you post, the traffic you generate, and your methods of monetization.